-Provision Position Specific Reason(s) if any Amendment Sought HAZ-NH-M2 - Local Oppose The method can be simplified; refer back to the policy, which clarifies how HAZ-NH-M2 - Local authorities authorities Local authorities must: (1)-assess the level of natural hazard risk in their region or district in accordance with HAZ-NH-P2-andAPP6, including by: (2) consulting with communities, stakeholders and partners regarding risk levels thresholds, and (3)(1) developing a Risk Table in accordance with Step 3 of APP6 at a district or community scale, (4)(2) continue to undertake research on the identification of natural hazard risk and amend natural hazard registers, databases, regional and/or district plans as required, (5)(3) investigate options for reducing the level of natural hazard risk within areas of existing development to a tolerable or lower level, including by managing existing use rights under Sections 10 and 20A of the RMA, (6)(4) prepare or amend and maintain their regional or district plans to take into account the effects of climate change by: (a) using the best relevant climate change data and projections to 2115, (b) taking a precautionary approach when assessing and managing the effects of climate change where there is scientific uncertainty and potentially significant or irreversible effects, (c) providing for activities that assist to reduce or mitigate the effects of climate change , and (d) encouraging system resilience .
+Provision Position Specific Reason(s) if any Amendment Sought HAZ-NH-M2 - Local Oppose The method can be simplified; refer back to the policy, which clarifies how HAZ-NH-M2 - Local authorities authorities the policy is to be implemented.
+Local authorities must: (1) assess the level of natural hazard risk in their region or district in accordance with HAZ-NH-P2- andAPP6, including by: (2) consulting with communities, stakeholders and partners regarding risk levels thresholds, and (3)(1) developing a Risk Table in accordance with Step 3 of APP6 at a district or community scale , (4)(2) continue to undertake research on the identification of natural hazard risk and amend natural hazard registers, databases, regional and/or district plans as required, (5)(3) investigate options for reducing the level of natural hazard risk within areas of existing development to a tolerable or lower level, including by managing existing use rights under Sections10 and 20A of the RMA, (6)(4) prepare or amend and maintain their regional or district plans to take into account the effects of climate change by: (a) using the best relevant climate change data and projections to 2115, (b) taking a precautionary approach when assessing and managing the effects of climate change where there is scientific uncertainty and potentially significant or irreversible effects, (c) providing for activities that assist to reduce or mitigate the effects of climate change , and (d) encouraging system resilience .

-Provision Position Specific Reason(s) if any Amendr ment Sought HAZ-NH-M3 - Oppose Clause 2 could have significant and -NH-M3 - Regional plans Regional plans Оррозс adverse implications which have not been justified.
-It is not appropriate to restrict existing land use until after the community has been involved in decision making processes about the Otag o Regional Council must prepare or amend and maintain its regional plans to: community has been involved in (1) real life consequences of the policy direction suggesting removal of existing use rights.
-(2) include natural hazard reduction measures, such as removing or restricting existing land uses, where there is significant risk to people or property, existing use rights.
-(3) protect natural or modified features and systems that provide mitigation from the adverse effects of natural hazards in accordance with HAZ-NH-P6, (4) provide for hard protection structures in accordance with HAZ-NH-P7, (5) provide for the functional needs of hazard mitigation measures, lifeline utilities , and essential or emergency services in accordance with HAZ-NH-P8 and HAZ-NH-P9, (6) include provisions that require decision makers to apply the precautionary approach set out in HAZ-NH-P5 when considering applications for resource consent for activities that will change the use of land and thereby increase the risk from natural hazards within areas subject to natural hazard risk that is uncertain or unknown, but potentially significant or irreversible, and (7) require a natural hazard risk assessment be undertaken where an activity requires a resource consent to change the use of land which will increase the risk from natural hazards within areas subject to natural hazards , and where the resource consent is lodged prior to the natural hazard risk assessment required by HAZ-NH-M2(1) being completed, the natural hazard risk assessment must include: (a) an assessment of the level of natural hazard risk associated with the proposal in accordancewith APP6, and (b) an assessment demonstrating how the proposal will achieve the outcomes set out in Policies HAZ-NH-P3 and HAZ-NH-P4.
+Provision Position Specific Reason(s) if any Amendr nent Sought HAZ-NH-M3 - Oppose Clause 2 could have significant and -NH-M3 - Regional plans Regional plans adverse implications which have not been justified.
+It is not appropriate to restrict existing land use until after the community has been involved in decision making processes about the (1) manage activities in the coastal marine area , beds of lakes and rivers , and wetlands to achieve policies HAZ-NH-P2 to HAZ-NH-P6-and APP6, real life consequences of the policy direction suggesting removal of existing use rights.
+(2) include natural hazard reduction measures, such as removing or restricting existing land uses, where there is significant risk to people or property, (3) protect natural or modified features and systems that provide mitigation from the adverse effects of natural hazards in accordance with HAZ-NH-P6, (4) provide for hard protection structures in accordance with HAZ-NH-P7, ( 5) provide for the functional needs of hazard mitigation measures, lifeline utilities , and essential or emergency services in accordance with HAZ-NH-P8 and HAZ-NH-P9, ( 6) include provisions that require decision makers to apply the precautionary approach set out in HAZ-NH-P5 when considering applications for resource consent for activities that will change the use of land and thereby increase the risk from natural hazards within areas subject to natural hazard risk that is uncertain or unknown, but potentially significant or irreversible, and (7) require a natural hazard risk assessment be undertaken where an activity requires a resource consent to change the use of land which will increase the risk from natural hazards within areas subject to natural hazards , and where the resource consent is lodged prior to the natural hazard risk assessment required by HAZ-NH-M2(1) being completed, the natural hazard risk assessment must include: (a) an assessment of the level of natural hazard risk associated with the proposal in accordancewith APP6, and (b) an assessment demonstrating how the proposal will achieve the outcomes set out in Policies HAZ-NH-P3 and HAZ-NH-P4.